 Recreational prawn fishing occurs year-round with trap limits and catch limits in effect.
-With the development of the recreational fishery in the mid 1990s, active management through winter area closures was introduced in 2000 and remain a key component of the recreational management strategy.
+With the development of the recreational fishery in the mid 1990s, active management through winter area closures was introduced in 2000 and remains a key component of the recreational management strategy.
 Participation and popularity in recreational prawn harvesting has since grown.
-Use of electric trap haulers specifically designed and developed for the recreational 4-trap limit are now common after a restriction to hand-hauling was removed in 1995.
+Use of electric trap haulers, specifically designed and developed for the recreational 4-trap limit, are now common after a restriction to hand-hauling was removed in 1995.
 Improvements in traps and bait have also been adopted from the commercial fishery.
 GPS systems and depth sounders enable traps to be set and reset in the best locations.
-The high retail price of prawns is an incentive to fish instead of purchase prawns.
-Illegal sales have been cited.
-With improved technology, gear and bait, and increased participation, DFO continues to review and identify new measures with the SFAB in light of this efficiency.
-The recreational catch limit is under review and subject to further discussion in 2017.
+With improved technology, gear and bait, value and increased participation, DFO continues to review and identify new measures with the SFAB in light of this efficiency.
+The recreational catch limit is under review and subject to further discussion.

-The SFAB and the recreational fishing sector strongly support effective fishery monitoring and catch reporting programs in recreational fisheries and have been working with DFO on initiatives to strengthen fishing monitoring and catch reporting in the recreational fishery for a number of years.
+The SFAB and the recreational fishing sector strongly support effective fishery monitoring and catch reporting programs in recreational fisheries and have been working with DFO on initiatives to strengthen fishing monitoring and catch reporting in the recreational fishery for a number of years (Section 4.1.2).
 Non-response bias was identified as the most significant among several potential biases in the internet recreational fishing effort and catch (iREC) survey and it was recommended that work continue to evaluate and, where possible, improve the iREC survey to address biases.

-The adoption of standardized buoys has been recommended by consensus of the Prawn Advisory Board (Section 15).
+In 2016, the Prawn Advisory Board Members (Section 15) recommended the adoption of standardized buoys to differentiate prawn and crab fishing.
 This will eliminate the use of household plastic containers or blocks of Styrofoam that can often deteriorate in sunlight or waves and sink which contributes to garbage washing up on the shoreline and loss of trap(s) which will continue to "ghost fish" for years to come.
-Further work will need to be done in 2017 through the SFAB regulations working group to specify what the standardized buoys will be.
+Further work is being done with the SFAB in 2018 to specify what the standardized buoys will be for the recreational fishery.

-The evaluation of the iREC survey methods is available from the Canadian Science Advisory Secretariat on the internet at:
+The evaluation of the iREC survey methods is available from the CSAS Science Advisory Report (2015/059) on the internet at: